telerik/ajax-docs/controls/stepper/functionality/appearance.md

 # Appearance

-The Stepper is rendered horizontally with an indictor element and a label for each Step.
+The Stepper is rendered horizontally with an indicator element and a label for each Step.
 The Stepper provides the possibility to customize all of these configurations.

 ## Orientation